-Fire protection in the unincorporated Clatsop Plains is provided by three Rural Fire Protection Districts (RFPD): Warrenton RFPD, Gearhart Fire Department, and Seaside Fire and Rescue.
+Fire protection in the unincorporated Clatsop Plains is provided by three Rural Fire Protection Districts (RFPD): Warrenton RFPD, Gearhart Fire Department RFPD, and Seaside Fire and Rescue RFPD.

+These rural protection districts levy taxes and contract for service from the cities.
 The cities' fire departments are primarily staffed by volunteers.